-Have you ever wanted to create your own nail polish color before?
-If so, this tutorial should be right up your alley…
+Hey, Makeup Geeks!
+Have you ever wanted to create your own unique nail polish color before?
+If so, this tutorial is just for you.

 - A pigment or eyeshadow of your choice.

 - A container to put your nail polish in.

 - A mixing brush (We used a Makeup Geek Eyeshadow Smudge Brush.)

 Colors pictured above: Ben Nye Amethyst (left) and MAC Copper (right)

 We suggest using MAC over the Ben Nye.
 Although Ben Nye’s pigments were beautiful, the pigment clumped together and didn’t go on very smooth.
 On the other hand, MAC mixed very well and went on effortlessly.

 We suggest using Makeup Geek shadows.
 NYX has beautiful colors, but we were disappointed by how matte the color was even when covered with two coats of clear nail polish.
 Makeup Geek eyeshadows had a matte finish when first applied, but livened right up once clear polish was placed over top.

 Step 1: Choose your fave pigment or eyeshadow.
 We chose Makeup Geek’s Razzleberry.